AutomationD/sming-docker/TROUBLESHOOTING.md

 - Download new setup file for Kitematic
 - Run Kitematic setup as administrator & follow the guidelines

+## Build or some feature is not working
+Get latest docker container:
+`docker pull kireevco/sming-docker` or via Kitematic.

 # MacOS
 TBD, PRs are welcome